Up to 50% off sofas & mattresses — limited‑time deals.

 • Price: $2,192

-• Upholstery types (examples): performance velvet, basketweave, chenille, bouclé, linen, brushed canvas, Sunbrella linen
+• Upholstery examples: performance velvet, basketweave, chenille, bouclé, linen, brushed canvas, Sunbrella linen

 • Delivery: Free Threshold Delivery; White Glove Delivery ($149)

-• Warranty: lifetime frame/hardware; 3 years upholstery and fill materials
+• Warranty: Lifetime frame/hardware; 3 years on upholstery and fill

 Our Testing Experience